Total Knee Replacement Surgery: Conventional, Surgical & Robotic Options

 Who Needs a Knee Replacement?

 People usually reach this decision after months or years of trying other treatments.
-Physiotherapy, tablets, braces, injections—these help for a while.
-When they stop working, daily life begins shrinking.
+Physiotherapy, tablets, braces, injections, they all help for a while.
+When they stop helping, life starts shrinking.

-• A knee that feels “tired” even after light work
+• A knee that feels "tired" even after light household work

-Surgeons also assess overall health, activity levels, and X-rays.
-Most patients who need TKR fall between ages 45 and 75, though the real factor is how much the knee affects daily life.
+Surgeons also look at overall health, activity levels, and X-rays.
+The age group that often reaches this point sits between 45 and 75, though the real deciding factor is how much the knee affects daily life.

 Types of Knee Replacement Procedures

-There isn’t one single way to replace a knee.
-The goal stays the same, but the technique differs based on joint condition, surgeon’s plan, and soft tissue needs.
+There isn't one single way to replace a knee.
+The goal stays the same, but the methods vary based on the joint's condition, the surgeon's plan, and how much tissue needs correction.

 Conventional (Open) Knee Replacement

-This long-standing method uses a wider incision that gives the surgeon a complete view of the joint.
-For knees with severe arthritis, deformity, or previous surgeries, this method provides greater control.
+This approach has been around the longest.
+It uses a wider incision, which gives the surgeon a clear view of the joint from every angle.
+For knees with severe arthritis, deformity, or previous surgeries, this method offers more control.

 • Better access in complex cases